Bootsie and Snudge: Background

 Bass and Fraser acted together in minor roles in the 1956 comedy film Jumping for Joy starring Frankie Howerd and possibly developed a friendship from that point.

 Private Montague 'Bootsie' Bisley and Sergeant-Major Claude Snudge are two of the main characters in the successful sitcom The Army Game that aired from 1957 to 1961.
 Snudge enjoys his position of superiority over Bootsie, whilst Bootsie feels comfortable in his position as it allows him to mock and hate Snudge (and attack authority in general).
-Clive Dunn – later best known as Corporal Jones in Dad's Army – plays 83-year-old Henry, despite at the time being only 38.
+Clive Dunn plays 83-year-old Henry, despite being only 38 at the time.
 Dunn is introduced as "Meadows" then seconds later screen time, he is called "Johnson".
 In 1961 a comic strip was published in TV Comic telling the story of how Bootsie and Snudge began.

 A large team of writers wrote for the series over its 104 episodes.
 Those that wrote for the 1960–63 episodes were Marty Feldman, Barry Took, John Antrobus, Ray Rigby, David Cumming, Derek Collyer, Peter Miller, James Kelly, Peter Lambda, Stanley Myers, Tom Espie, Jack Rosenthal, Harry Driver, Patrick Ryan, John Smith and Doug Eden.
 The 1974 series was written by David Climie, Ronnie Cass and Lew Schwarz.

 The series established the reputation of actor Clive Dunn as a player of old men in comedies, leading to his more famous role as Corporal Jones in Dad's Army, along with release of a hit single, "Grandad" in 1971.